Call us now:

 What is an annual audit?

-An annual audit involves a systematic examination and verification of a company’s financial records, transactions, and physical inventory by professional independent accountants.
+An annual audit in thailand involves a systematic examination and verification of a company’s financial records, transactions, and physical inventory by professional independent accountants.
 This process ensures that all financial statements are accurate, complete, and compliant with legal standards.
 According to Thai law, all licensed legal entities, including limited companies, foreign corporations operating in Thailand, and licensed partnerships, must prepare and maintain their accounts and undergo an annual audit.

 During a legal audit, the company’s management team discusses strategic plans and goals, reviews essential documents and records, and analyzes the company’s current status.
 This process ensures ongoing legal compliance and helps managers identify legal issues arising from changes in policies, priorities, or objectives.
 It also facilitates the preparation of statutory tasks required to address these issues.